-TM-align is an algorithm for sequence-order independent protein structure comparisons.
-For two protein structures of unknown equivalence, TM-align first generates optimized residue-to-residue alignment based on structural similarity using An optimal superposition of the two structures, as well as the

-TM-score value which
+TM-align is an algorithm for sequence independent protein structure comparisons.
+For two protein structures of unknown equivalence, TM-align first generates optimized residue-to-residue alignment based on structural similarity using An optimal superposition of the two structures built on the detected alignment, TM-score value which